pahansen95/text-adventure/src/PoC/README.md

 ### What is a controller, how is it designed & implemented?

 First I will assert that a Controller is a piece of software that regulates the state of the (sub)system it's associated with.
 In our game engine there are multiple controllers that regulate multiple subsystems.
-Examples include, the Message Broker, Entities & the Engine Instance.
+Example Subsystems implementing a controller include, the Message Broker, Entities & the Engine Instance.

 In a distributed system, the control loop processes system events & transitions state according to defined rules.
 For example, if a NPC Entity receives an interaction event from a player, the NPC's World Control Loop is responsible for transitioning the Entity into it's "interactive" state which would afford the Player Realtime interactivity.

-With this in model mind, we need to consider how to design the controller.
+With this model in mind, we need to consider how to design the controller.
 Let's think through the various responsibilities of the controller:

 - Handling of external events & internal events.
 - Reacting to the casual flow of events by transitioning process state.